Digital images, audio and video

 Find out more about capturing and managing digital images, audio and video:

-- Australia and New Zealand Guidelines for Digital Imaging Processes, Senior Managers Australian and New Zealand Forensic Laboratories
+- Australia and New Zealand Guidelines for Digital Imaging Processes, Australia New Zealand Policing Advisory Agency

-- Managing digital images as records, State Archives & Records Authority New South Wales
+- Managing digital images as records, State Archives & Records NSW

-- Managing 'born' digital images: still photographs, State Archives & Records Authority New South Wales
+- Managing 'born' digital images: still photographs, State Archives & Records NSW

-- Choosing a format/codec for creating digital audio or video, State Archives & Records Authority New South Wales
+- Choosing a format/codec for creating digital audio or video, State Archives & Records NSW

-- SRO Guideline: Management of Digital Records, State Records Office Western Australia.
+- SRO Guideline: Management of Digital Records (199 KB), State Records Office Western Australia.